spirilis/mcp2515/API.md

 _can_recv()_ right away to grab it before a new message comes through and overwrites the old buffer contents.

 After verifying no pending RX events are here, it is possible (for lazy & simple apps) to merely check if the MCP2515_IRQ_HANDLED bit is set.
-If it is, quit looking at the CAN events and continue on with your main loop.
+If it is, quit looking at the IRQ handler return value and continue on with your main loop.
 You should run _can_irq_handler()_ again to check if other events are pending or if it's possible to put the CPU to sleep.
 Be sure MCP2515_IRQ_FLAGGED is not still set in mcp2515_irq before entering any Low-Power sleep modes.

 However, if you want to know further information, test the MCP2515_IRQ_TX and MCP2515_IRQ_ERROR bits.
 MCP2515_IRQ_TX without a corresponding